-Most countries do not report national notifiable disease data in a machine-readable format.
-Data are often in the form of a file that contains text, tables and graphs summarizing weekly or monthly disease counts.
+Government reporting of notifiable disease data is common and widespread, though most countries do not report in a machinereadable format.
+This is despite the WHO International Health Regulations stating that "[e]ach State Party shall notify WHO, by the most efficient means of communication available."
+[1] Data are often in the form of a file that contains text, tables and graphs summarizing weekly or monthly disease counts.
 This presents a problem when information is needed for more data intensive approaches to epidemiology, biosurveillance and public health.

-While most nations likely store incident data in a machinereadable format, governments are often hesitant to share data openly for a variety of reasons that include technical, political, economic, and motivational issues1.
+While most nations likely store incident data in a machine - readable format, governments can be hesitant to share data openly for a variety of reasons that include technical, political, economic, and motivational [2].

 A survey conducted by LANL of notifiable disease data reporting in over fifty countries identified only a few websites that report data in a machine-readable format.
 The majority (>70%) produce reports as PDF files on a regular basis.
-The bulk of the PDF reports present data in a structured tabular format, while some report in natural language.
+The bulk of the PDF reports present data in a structured tabular format, while some report in natural language or graphical charts.